-The Conjuring Universe has been living steadily across the last decade, churning out 8 films, with The Conjuring: The Devil Made Me Do It being the most recent this year.
-It’s proved to be the ideal series for Horror lovers all around the world, always delivering frightening films, regardless if it’s at their strongest or not.
-Although often psychological, this franchise leans more into the “jump scare” side of things, and in other scenarios this would be a negative, but these films are the best at it.
-It’s their forte and no one else from the competition does it as good.
+The Conjuring Universe has been living steadily across the last decade, churning out 8 films, with The Conjuring: The Devil Made Me Do It being the most recent.
+It’s proved to be the ideal series for Horror lovers all around the world, always delivering frightening films, regardless if the stories are at their strongest or not.
+Although often psychological, the Conjuring franchise leans more into the “jump scare” side of things, and in other scenarios this would be a negative, but these films are the best at it.
+It’s their forte and no one else from the competition does it as well.

 8. The Curse of La Llorona

 The Curse of La Llorona is the most gimmicky of the entire franchise.
 Built around the staple Latin myth, the titular spirit of the film comes off more like a lady who just screeches non-stop than an actual deadly force; it gets a bit repetitive and is disappointing when looking at the legend’s vast history beyond what her name entails.
 Though with that being said, it still gets the job done.
 The Curse of La Llorona is by no means a bad film, but it’s just not up to the level of the rest.

 Michael Chaves, a first-time director at the time, came off hot from his short film The Maiden.
 His talent is clear, but it feels like he’s somehow restrained here, even with a big budget at his side.
 However, in his second feature, he’s allowed to properly shine (more on that later).
 Nevertheless, the Llorona story is fascinating, making for one of the most intriguing premises of The Conjuring Universe.
 But much of this already comes with the chilling, real-life legend.
 They try to visualize La Llorona in a horrifying and mysterious manner, but sadly, as mentioned, the contrivances when it comes to the main ghost actually showing up is where this film dips.
 But when she’s just lurking, it’s fantastic.